Nginx Ingress Integrator

 juju status

-has changed to “active” you test the application in
+has changed to “active” you can test the application in

 a browser.

-To do so, we need to find the IP address of the ingress controller, which we can do by running microk8s kubectl get pods -n ingress -o wide
+To do so, find the IP address of the ingress controller, which you can do by running microk8s kubectl get pods -n ingress -o wide

 NAME READY STATUS RESTARTS AGE IP NODE NOMINATED NODE READINESS GATES